cardea-mcp/gaia-mcp-servers/gaia-elastic/README.md

 cargo build --package gaia-elastic-mcp-client --release
 ```

+> [!NOTE]
+> The mcp client is ONLY used for verifying and demonstrating mcp servers.

 **Note** that, before running the mcp server, you need to start the Elasticsearch server.
 If you don't have an Elasticsearch server running, you can refer to [Run Elasticsearch locally](https://www.elastic.co/docs/solutions/search/run-elasticsearch-locally#local-dev-quick-start) or use the following command to start one:

 ```bash